Pico Projectors: Video Displays for Anyone, Anywhere

 - Keystone Effect - This is what happens when a projected image is distorted because the source is at an angle.
 The display will look like a trapezoid, rather than a rectangle or square with right angles.
 Some pico pocket projectors come with controls for correcting the keystone while others are equipped with keystone correction technology and will self-adjust. *Pro Tip - This is a really nice feature.
 You’ll be doing yourself a favor if you grab a product with this feature listed on the specifications!
 Read on to see why.

 This advanced feature allows the pico projector to adjust the picture and correct the keystone automatically.
 After placing the handheld display on a tabletop and turning it on, it will adjust the image to the correct dimensions.

-Digital Light Processing, created by Texas Instruments uses LEDs and tiny micromirrors to create sharp images.
+Digital Light Processing technology, created by Texas Instruments, uses LEDs and tiny micromirrors to create sharp images.
 This also reduces the size of the device and makes it easier to replace the lighting source if needed.

-This process in DLP increases brightness and contrast in LEDs using software algorithms.
-Like its name suggests, the system analyzes the image in real time and changes the output to suit the environment while reducing power consumption.
-Intellibright brings clear pictures and a longer battery life.
+This process in the DLP chip manages image brightness and contrast in LEDs using software algorithms.
+Like its name suggests, the algorithm analyzes the image in real time and changes the output to suit the environment while reducing power consumption.
+IntelliBright technology brings clear pictures and a longer battery life.